Hungary national rugby league team

-History and setting up
+History

 Magyar Bulls RLFC, Hungary's National Rugby league team was founded in Budapest in May 2011 by members of the Budapest Exiles RFC, keen to try rugby league and with an open invitation to other teams in Hungary to send players - all with the objective of honouring an invitation to play in the CEE European Bowl competition vs. the Czech Republic.

 From small beginnings on a Monday evening, on Margit Island, in the middle of the Danube, the squad has grown to be able to select a nucleus of 20 players to play against the Czech Republic on 23 July.
 The pull of playing international RL has seen enquiries to train and play from a number of other clubs in Hungary as well as players of Hungarian origin who have travelled back to play from Italy and the UK.

 In June 2013, Hungary was granted Observer status by the RLEF.
 They subsequently played their first fully sanctioned international against a Greece team featuring professional players Michael Korkidas and Braith Anasta.

 In 2014, Tour in Paris again and Hungary competed in the inaugural Balkans Cup tournament in Serbia.
 This was Hungary's first International tournament.
 Hungary finished the overall tournament in fourth place.
 They also made history in the tournament, as they recorded their first ever international try in their match with Bosnia.

 In 2015 Tour in Belgrade on Euro 9' Tournament.

 Current squad

+Hungary can call eligible players like Kurt Falls, Blake Mozer and Myles Gal.

 Squad selected for the 2018 Emerging Nations World Championship;